 Exotic Estates offers beautiful and inspected Big Island luxury vacation rentals along the Kohala coast of the Big Island.

 Our villas vary in size, ranging from 2 to 7 bedrooms, with the nightly rate ranging from $495-$14,000 per night.
 When you book a villa with Exotic Estates, you will benefit from knowledgeable Hawaii-based Villa Specialists who can help advise you on the ideal villa and plan your Hawaiian escape.

 Many of our villas are located on championship golf courses and feature incredible Ocean and Fairway views.
 Our guests enjoy ultimate privacy, private pools and hot tubs, and the ability to cook group meals in fully equipped kitchens.

-Each year, our Villa Specialists travel to this incredible destination to inspect the majority of our Big Island villas to ensure that they are in pristine condition prior to your arrival.
-Not only have we toured and inspected our villas, but we have also experienced some of the best activities and traveled to the most popular sites.
-We strive to provide our guests with a luxuriously local experience and can’t wait to help you plan your trip!
+Our Villa Specialists have traveled to this incredible destination to inspect most of our Big Island villas to ensure they are of excellent quality.
+We have toured and inspected our villas on the Big Island and the other Hawaiian Islands, experienced some of the best activities, and traveled to the most popular sites.
+We strive to provide our guests with a luxuriously local experience and can't wait to help you plan your trip!